Linuszand/bookproject-1/APIdocumentation_and_testdocumentation/APIdocumentation.md

 http://localhost:3457/api/owners | to get a list of all owners

-Add an {id} to the end of an endpoint to get one book, author or owner and not a list.
+Add an {id} to the end of an endpoint to get one book, author or owner.

 example: http://localhost:3457/api/books/644691a8f8fdbc7b4399669e
 ```
+# Authorization and Authentication
+This API is local, so right now you can only access it by copying my API-code and using my connections tring to connect to the API.

 # Endpoints and HTTP Methods explained with Examples | 2
 ## api/books | 2.1